Text-guided Controllable Mesh Refinement for Interactive 3D Modeling: Method

 \subsection{Single-View RGB Generation}

 The goal of the first stage of our approach is to generate an RGB image that will act as a guide for the rest of the mesh refinement process.
 This is necessary for two reasons.
 First, this image can be generated using large-scale text-to-image models that are general enough to work with various prompts and types of objects while still being capable of creating detailed imagery.
 Second, this initial procedure can act as a fast preview of the whole process -- the user can quickly verify (in $\sim$3 seconds) if the image corresponds to the appearance they intend before continuing with the rest of the pipeline.
-The process starts by the user providing a starting viewpoint $\theta_s$, an initial mesh $M_\text{coarse}$ and the text prompt $P$.
+The process starts with the user providing a starting viewpoint $\theta_s$ (the view is given by the artist, i.e., the view that the object faces the camera), an initial mesh $M_\text{coarse}$ and the text prompt $P$.
 We use a standard depth-to-RGB ControlNet model $\mathcal{G}_d$ to create a color image $I_s$ that will be used in the rest of the process:

 An important feature of using $\mathcal{G}_d$ to create $I_s$ is that its generative process happens through a number of backward diffusion steps, \ie iteratively denoising an image whose pixels are sampled from $\mathcal{N}(0,1)$.
 Thus, we can allow the user to control how much $I_s$ deviates from $\mathcal{R}_d[M_\text{coarse}, \theta_s]$ by disabling the depth guidance in the later iterations of the denoising procedure.
 We refer readers to \citet{ControlNet} for further details about the model architecture and how the amount of guidance can be set by the user.
 In Section~\ref{sec:controlability} we discuss the effects of applying different levels of guidance throughout the single-view and multi-view generation stages.